What are the course requirements? How are students evaluated?

 - Weekly homework assignments handed in at the tutorial meeting.

 Homework will be collected by the mentors, photocopied and placed in a portfolio for each student.
 Homework must be handed in on time at the tutorial to receive credit.
 Mentors may read and comment on late homework, but students will not receive credit toward their final course grade unless the homework is turned in on time.
-Any exceptions due to illness or other emergencies must be cleared by the program director or associate director.
+Any exceptions due to illness or other emergencies must be cleared by the program director.

 Homework grading: Homework is graded on a 100-point scale.
 For exercises which have answer keys, students are expected to make use of the answer keys to check their own work.
 Mentors will look for evidence of self-correction when going over homework.